volkovasystem/node_modules/string/README.md

 Originally, I was using `$s` but glancing over the code, it was easy to confuse `$s` for string.js with `$` for jQuery.
 Feel free to use the most convenient variable for you.

+### Rails

+Checkout this gem to easily use string.js on the asset pipeline: https://github.com/jesjos/stringjs-rails

 ### Browsers

 ```html